gcuddy/portfolio/src/content/notes/2020-03-11-How-to-tell-the-truth.md

 ---
 title: How to tell the truth
+description: >-
-description: Examining perception, illusion, and un-reality in the work of Lucas Hnath, Tina Satter, and the Safdie Brothers.
+  Examining perception, illusion, and un-reality in the work of Lucas Hnath, Tina Satter, and the Safdie Brothers.
 image: /images/DanaH.jpg
 slug: tellthetruth
+pubDate: '2020-03-11'
 ---

 ![](/images/DanaH.jpg)